s4padoer/design-estimation-business-surveys/README.md

 The folder ***lib*** contains the compilation and source files for the   ***wmm***       R   -package (owner and maintainer: Patricia Dörr), which was created for an easier use of the proposed MCEM algorithm.

+The    dta   file for the BEEPS and some of the stored simulation results are not uploaded due to upload capacities.
+However, they are available upon request.

 ***NOTE:*** Due to a formatting error resulting from an update of the depending    R   -package    lme4   the package does not return correct estimates.
 A revised package correcting the formatting error is provided.
 However, for better accountability, the original version is given here as well.